American Oversight: Activities

 In 2020, the organization was able to obtain the release of Postmaster General Louis DeJoy's calendar after his implementation of policy changes that greatly slowed mail delivery times ahead of the 2020 election.
-After the election, they obtained emails exchanged between Ken Cuccinelli and Ginni Thomas regarding election fraud conspiracies.

 In 2021, the organization secured the release of more 80,000 pages of records regarding the state of Arizona's attempts to audit the 2020 results, which revealed widescale issues with the audit, including partisan bias and the involvement of conspiracy theorists in the ballot count.
 This would be followed by them filing suit against the state of Texas after announcing a forensic audit of several major counties' vote count during the 2020 election.

 In 2023, American Oversight was able to release records surrounding the attempts by the state of Florida's attempt to revise school curricula, including revealing attempts to revise the curriculum on courses about African-American history on the basis that it did not represent "opposing viewpoints" on slavery, as well as restrictions on textbooks for various subjects.

 On February 11, 2025, American Oversight filed a lawsuit against the Trump administration for records relating to the Department of Government Efficiency (DOGE), after the administration claimed that the entity was not subject to FOIA requests.

 On March 28, the organization filed an order with the United States District Court for the District of Columbia for the preservation of text messages sent by cabinet secretaries through Signal which leaked that same month.
 The case that followed, docketed as American Oversight v.
 Hegseth, is currently being presided over by Chief Judge James Boasberg.

 In May 2025, American Oversight filed a lawsuit against the Internal Revenue Service (IRS) and the Department of Education for the withholding of records regarding the administration's actions against Harvard University, including threats from Donald Trump to revoke Harvard's tax-exempt status.